Table of Contents

 Function and variable symbols: foo, foo_bar, BAR, bar2

 These consist of the usual sequence of ASCII letters (including the underscore) and digits, starting with a letter.
-Case is significant, but it doesn't carry any meaning (that's in contrast to languages like Prolog and Q, where variables must be capitalized).
-Pure simply distinguishes function and variable symbols on the left-hand side of an equation by the ``head = function'' rule: Any symbol which occurs as the head symbol of a function application is a function symbol, all other symbols are variables -- except symbols explicitly declared as ``constant'' a.k.a. nullary symbols, see below.
-Another important thing to know is that in Pure, keeping with the tradition of term rewriting, there's no distinction between ``defined'' and ``constructor'' function symbols; any function symbol can also act as a constructor if it happens to occur in a normal form term.
+The ‘_’ symbol, when occurring on the left-hand side of an equation, is special; it denotes the anonymous variable.
+The case of identifiers is significant, but it doesn’t carry any meaning (that’s in contrast to languages like Prolog and Q, where variables must be capitalized).
+Instead, Pure distinguishes function and variable symbols by their position on the left-hand side of an equation, using the following head = function rule: Any symbol (except the anonymous variable) which occurs as the head symbol of a function application is a function symbol, all other symbols are variables (except symbols explicitly declared as ‘‘constant’’ a.k.a. nullary symbols, see below).

 Lists and tuples: [x,y,z], x..y, x:xs, x,y,z

-Pure also has list comprehensions which generate lists from an expression and one or more ``generator'' and ``filter'' clauses (the former bind a pattern to values drawn from a list, the latter are just predicates determining which generated elements should actually be added to the output list).
-List comprehensions are in fact syntactic sugar for a combination of nested lambdas, conditional expressions and ``catmaps'' (a list operation which combines list concatenation and mapping a function over a list, defined in the prelude), but they are often much easier to write.
+Pure provides the usual comprehension syntax as a convenient means to construct both list and matrix values from a ‘‘template’’ expression and one or more ‘‘generator’’ and ‘‘filter’’ clauses (the former bind a pattern to values drawn from a list or matrix, the latter are just predicates determining which generated elements should actually be added to the result).
+Both list and matrix comprehensions are in fact syntactic sugar for a combination of nested lambdas, conditional expressions and ‘‘catmaps’’ (a collection of operations which combine list or matrix construction and mapping a function over a list or matrix, defined in the prelude), but they are often much easier to write.

 Function applications: foo x y z